Key Takeaways

 Open Chests During Card Boom Events

 Timing your chest openings around Card Boom events dramatically increases your chance of pulling rare cards.
 During these events, rare card drop rates increase and the gifting of rare cards to friends becomes available.
 Hoarding your chests and opening them during these windows is one of the smartest things you can do.
+Card Boom events occur roughly every 3-4 weeks — watch the in-game event banner and plan accordingly.

 Max Out Your Daily Gifts